-The Lum Firm acts as New Jersey or in-house counsel to many well-established national construction companies, providing wide ranging advice and legal services concerning all aspects of the construction industry.
+The Lum Firm acts as in-house counsel to many well-established national construction companies, providing wide ranging advice and legal services concerning all aspects of the construction industry.
 Our construction law group works closely with our employment law group, which has considerable expertise in handling employment matters related to the construction industry.

 - Surety law, including negotiation of takeover agreements, as well as analysis and prosecution of surety defenses to contractor’s claims

 - Litigation in Federal and State courts

 - Analysis and preparation of delay and disruption claims

 - Advice concerning proper job documentation

 - Lien law issues including preparation, filing, and service of liens

 - Prosecution and defense of claims in mediation and arbitration

 The Lum Firm represents a wide variety of clients including, general contractors, owners, condominium associations, subcontractors, and design professionals in connection with both public and private, industrial, commercial, utility and residential projects.
 A few of our recent clients that we successfully represented include:

 - A condominium association in a five-month trial in state court against a construction lender successfully obtaining a jury verdict declaring that the lender was the “de-facto” developer of the project and therefore liable for all construction and design deficiencies.